The Truth About Schizophrenia

 The constitutional weakness of the schizophrenic structure, said Alexander Lowen in The Betrayal of the Body (1967), is the severely diminished ability to mobilize the body using aggression.
 In this context, to be aggressive means “to act towards.”
 The ability of the schizophrenic to constructively direct life energy (or thymos in Greek) is inhibited by the constriction of his muscles.
 Born from an emotionally cadaverous, inadequate mother, the schizophrenic carries this suffocating limitation from womb to tomb.
 He is fixated at the uterine level and makes no demands on life.

 Lowen, like Modrow, also attributed the cementation of the psychotic structure to lackluster parenting.
 Lowen stated that the unconscious feelings, complexes, and identifications of parents have a more profound effect on their children than any parenting technique (e.g. timeouts/spankings, playdates, roughhousing).
 The mother of a pre-psychotic baby often behaves in an aloof and withdrawn fashion towards said baby.
 This emotional distance of the mother acts as a defense against incestuous feelings towards the child.
 In this case, the father has failed to fulfill the needs of the mother.
 Lowen observed that some psychotics have mothers who are sexually infantile and maternal grandmothers that hate sex and men.
-This aligns with Modrow’s implication that schizophrenia is often the result of defective parenting across three to four generations.
+This aligns with Modrow’s implication that schizophrenia is often the result of defective parenting across three or four generations.

 The solidification of schizophrenia in a pre-psychotic child can be prevented by the child’s father.
 If the child’s father can provide love and support to the child without undermining his own masculinity, then the pre-psychotic child will not become a schizophrenic, even if the preconditions required for the transformation remain intact.
 The father must be psychologically healthy, secure, strong, and benevolent.
 Unfortunately, more often than not, the fathers of such children are equally as disturbed as the mothers.